BibleReadingPlan/BibleReadingPlans/README.md

 ## Upgrade Notice

+## 3.0-alpha-2 ##

+This version:

+1. IN PROGRESS: Adds ability to have audio for many of the languages and versions from the Bible Brain API.

+1. TO DO: Adds DocBlocks to (some) methods/functions.

 ## 2.2.3

 Get Bible book name in language being used in cases where that is not already available, giving priority to the name used in localization.